Skip to content

 5:39

-Important Tax Law Changes Under ASC 740
+Key Tax Law Changes Under ASC 740

 1. Research and Experimentation (R&E) Deductions

-One of the biggest benefits that organizations and businesses stand to gain from ASC 740 is the ability to deduct all domestic R&E expenditures moving forward.
-In fact, businesses even have the ability to retroactively deduct these expenses from previous years' returns, provided that they occurred after December 31, 2024.
-This could mean significant tax savings, as well as the ability to capitalize and amortize all domestic expenditures over 10 years.
+One of the biggest benefits that organizations can take advantage of from the OBBBA is the ability to deduct all domestic R&E expenditures.
+Additionally, organizations can retroactively deduct these expenses from previous years, provided that they occurred after December 31, 2024.

 2. 100% Bonus Depreciation for Qualifying Property

-• Machinery
+• Vehicles

-• Water and/or utilities
+• Water utility property

 3. Changes to Business Interest Expense Limitations

-Another major change coming with the enactment of ASC 740 is that, beginning with the 2025 tax year, businesses are now able to add back amortization, depletion and depreciation in their income calculations for the existing 30% deduction limit pertaining to interest expense.
-Previously, businesses were only able to do this on interest income made after specific adjustments.
-As a result, businesses who may face such limitations may be able to reduce their tax burdens for 2025 and moving forward.
+The recent legislation has also modified the calculation for business interest expense limits.
+Beginning with the 2025 tax year, businesses are now able to add back amortization, depletion and depreciation to their income for the existing 30% deduction limit.
+Previously, businesses were only able to do this with interest income made after specific adjustments.

 4. Revisions to Executive Compensation Deductions

-In less advantageous news, ASC 740 has also brought with it an expansion on what's considered executive compensation.
-Under the new law, payments to specified covered employees are aggregated — and if the total amount exceeds $1 million, the amounts exceeding $1 million will be allocated proportionately to each member as a deduction limitation.
-It is important to note that this specific change goes into effect on December 21, 2025.
+Updates to the tax code have also brought with it an expansion to what is considered executive compensation.
+Under the new law, payments to specified covered employees within a controlled group are now aggregated — and if the total amount exceeds $1 million, the amounts exceeding $1 million will be allocated proportionately to each member of the controlled group as a deduction limitation.

 5. Tiered Excise Taxes for Colleges and Universities

-Under ASC 740, however, that flat excise tax is being replaced with a tiered system that applies to private colleges and universities with 3,000 or more students.
+However; under the new tax law, that flat excise tax is being replaced with a tiered system that applies to private colleges and universities with 3,000 or more students.
 Under this new system, excise taxes can range anywhere from 1.4% to 8%, depending on the institution's student-adjustment endowment rate.
 The higher the rate, the higher the excise tax percentage.

 What Could This Mean for Your Organization?